 The EPP measures the impact program Completers have on P12 learning and growth using multiple instruments at multiple times and evaluated by multiple evaluators.
 Considering the multitude of variables in measuring P12 learning, finding instruments that provide valid data which can be used to determine candidate preparedness and program quality is very difficult.
 However, after many trials, the EPP has identified the 27 instruments (noted in the Evidence Matrix below) and procedures that relate to the measurement of P12 learning/growth.
-Some of the key instruments are expanded in the following narrative: Checkpoint System, Watermark Student Learning & Licensure, Alumni Survey, the Positive Impact on Student Learning Report,
+While not all 27 items are included within the CAEP Annual Report, the three sources of evidence that provide the most valid and reliable data sources (Alumni Survey, Employer Survey, and the

-P12 Assessment Scores, and the Employer Survey.
-Completers are more likely to share P12 student learning data if there is a recognizable collection system and the collection timeline/purpose is clearly stated.
-In 2017, the EPP contracted with Watermark Student Learning & Licensure to use its software to maintain, store, score, and report on EPP-created assessment instruments.
+Positive Impact on Student Learning Report) are expanded here.
+Experience demonstrates that our Completers are more likely to share P12 student learning data if there is a recognizable collection system and the collection timeline/purpose.
+In 2017, the EPP contracted with Watermark to use its software package Student Learning & Licensure to maintain, store, score, and report on EPP-created assessment instruments.
 The contract provides candidates with a seven-year membership.
 The seven-year membership is important because it begins when the candidate is in their second year at the College and will continue for three years after graduation/completion of the program.
-EPP faculty believed if we could get Candidates acclimated to complete the evaluations in Watermark while they are students at UVA Wise, then they would be more likely to complete evaluations after graduation.
+EPP faculty believed if we could get candidates acclimated to complete the evaluations in Watermark while they are students at UVA Wise, then they would be more likely to complete evaluations after graduation.
 The experience with the system would encourage evaluation completion.
 In addition to the software system, EPP faculty and members of the EPP Advisory Committee felt that completers would be more willing to share data if they were made aware of the evaluation schedule and purpose of the evaluations early in the preparation program.

-UVA Wise Evidence Matrix for Standard 4
+UVA Wise Evidence Matrix for Standa rd 4

 CAEP Standards R4.1 Completer Effectiveness R4.2 Satisfaction of Employers R4.3 Satisfaction of Completers Totals

 INTASC

 Eviden ce

 1 Alumni Survey (Teaching Years 1,2,3) X X 2

 3 Bristol Virginia Public School Agreement X 1

 4 CAEP Annual Report X X 2

 5 Checkpoint System X X X 3

 8 Clinical Faculty Training Videos X X 2

 10 Completer Survey (End of Internship) X X 2

 11 Disposition Evaluation X 1

 12 e-Portfolio X 1

 17 EDU 4090 Foundations of Assessments X 1

 18 EDU 4090 Packets (Lesson Plan, Assessment, Reflection) X 1

 21 Employer Survey (Teaching Years 1,2,3) X X 2

 Employment Milestones and Eligibility for Employment x X 2

 EPP Advisory Committee Survey X X 2

 Evidence Matrix X X X 3

-- Exit Interviews (End of Teaching Internship) X 21 X 2
+- Exit Interviews (End of Teaching Internship) X A X 2

-GPA (Entrance and Exit) X 1
+GPA (Entrance and Exit) X A 1

-- Internship Experience Survey X 1
+- Internship Experience Survey 21 X 1

 Internship Observation Evaluation (Clinical X 1

-Internship Reflection Journal X 1
+Internship Reflection Journal 21 X 1

 Lesson Plan Evaluation X 1

-39 Lesson Plan Implementation Evaluation X 1
+39 Lesson Plan Implementation Evaluation x 1

 40 Memorandum of Understanding (MOU) X 1

-P12 Assessment Scores X 1
+P12 Assessment Scores X - - 1

 Paid Student Teaching Internships X 1

 Positive Impact on Student Learning Report X 1

 Praxis Core Math Assessment X 1

 - Praxis Subject Area Assessments X 1

 Reading for Virginia Educators Assessment X 1

-48 Southwest Virginia Public Education Consortium X 1
+48 Southwest Virginia Public Education X 1

 49 Student Teaching Internship X 1

 Summative Evaluation X 1

-55 VDOE Licensure Competencies X 1
+VDOE Licensure Competencies X 1

 Virginia Communications and Literacy X 1

 Watermark Student Learning & Licensure X 1

-Total Evidence by Standard R4 (34)
+Total Evidence by Standard R4 (34) 1

 Total Evidence by Sub-standard 27 11 8